jackyzha0/jackyzha0.github.io/content/thoughts/a-new-darpa.md

 It's important to be aware of the incentive structures in place wherever you work (e.g. academia, industry): 80k hours of work in your life, it matters a lot where that goes (voting with labour).

 One of the reasons we're not seeing another Xerox Parc/Bell Labs, it feels like there is too *much* [perception in globalized communities](thoughts/communities.md).
 Intimacy is destroyed when the balance of internal/external balance skews too far towards external.
 Without intimacy, there is no trust.
-Without trust, there is no exploratino.
+Without trust, there is no exploration.

 As of now, there are no good spaces to work on long-term (think 10+ years in the future) research to enable the visions of the future.
 Also, is long-term innovation just [infrastructure](thoughts/infrastructure.md)?